Italian invasion of France: Air campaign

 On 15 June, the French finally permitted Haddock Force to operate.
 During the evening, eight Wellingtons took off to attack industrial targets in Genoa.
 Due to thunderstorms and problems locating their target, only one aircraft attacked the city during the early hours of the next day while the remainder returned to base.
 On the night of 16/17 June, Haddock Force made their final sorties.
 Nine Wellington bombers took off to bomb targets in Italy, although only five managed to find their objectives.
 Following which, due to the deteriorating situation in France, the 950 men of Haddock Force were withdrawn by ship from Marseille; their equipment and stores were abandoned.
 British bombers reportedly dropped leaflets over Rome saying:

-"France has nothing against you.
-Drop your arms and France will do the same."

-"Women of Italy!
-Your sons and husbands and sweethearts have not left you to defend their country.
-They suffer death to satisfy the pride of one man."

-"Victorious or defeated you will have hunger, misery and slavery."

 From bases in French North Africa, the Armée de l'Air bombed Cagliari, Trapani (22 June) and Palermo (23 June).
 Twenty civilians were killed at Trapani and 25 at Palermo; these were the most severe French bombings of Italian soil.
 These sites were strategically irrelevant and many of the bombers had recently been withdrawn from France in the face of the German advance.
 Over 600 aircraft had been assembled in French North Africa by 22 June, when General Charles Noguès, commander of French forces in that theatre, requested permission to undertake offensive operations against Italy or Libya and was initially refused.